sam-plankis/pyaduct/README.md

 # pyaduct

 Sometimes all you need is duct tape.
+Create a bridge between your Python classes, whether they are running on the same system (IPC), or distributed across multiple machines (TCP/IP).

-Model actor-based systems in IPC, and then deploy securely using TCP/IP, using the same abstractions.
+Stand up the Broker, inject Clients, and your classes can communicate seamlessly - locally or over the wire.

 # Installation